JonathanMcCormickJr/OSSP-CS/Term-04/satan/README.md

 # Satanism I: Who is Satan?
+Who are his followers?

 Jonathan A. McCormick, Jr.

-A course that I have assembled for myself to learn the cultural meaning of "Satan" and the peoples who choose to embrace him.
+A course that I have assembled for myself to learn the cultural meaning of "Satan" and the peoples who choose to embrace him (as either a symbol or a literal being).
 In addition, I will  be making my own small contributions to Satanist literature and thought.

 ## Course Contents